Morikawa seals Race to Dubai title

 Morikawa becomes the first American to win the European Tour's money list.

-It caps a stunning season for the 24-year-old, having secured his second major title at the Open Championship and won the WGC-Workday Championship in February.
+It caps a stunning season for the 24-year-old, having secured his second major title at the Open Championship after winning the WGC-Workday Championship in February.

 "It's very special and an honour," Morikawa told Sky Sports.
 "To be the first American to do that [win the money list], to put my name against many greats, hall of famers, it's special.